School meals are provided by Sue Brady Catering and are cooked offsite.

 Free School Meals

 Parents/carers who are in receipt of Income Support, Income Based Job Seekers Allowance, or Child Tax Credit, but who are not entitled to Working Tax Credit and whose annual income (as assessed by the Inland Revenue) does not exceed £13230, are eligible to apply to the Local Authority for free school meals for their children.
 Application forms are available from the school office.
 It is important to note that as a school we receive additional funding in relation to the number of children who take up a free school meal (after Year 2).
 If you think you might be entitled to the above government support do not hesitate to contact us.

-Children may bring fruit or other healthy snacks as a mid-morning snack.
+Children may also bring fruit or other healthy snacks to eat at their mid-morning break.
 KS1 children are currently provided with free fruit under the national scheme for their mid-morning snack.
 Children should NOT bring sweets into school or any products containing nuts.